 Vagabonding and the Art of Living Curiously with Rolf Potts Episode #122

 Rolf Potts is a travel writer, essayist, adventurer and teacher.
-I discovered Rolf Potts from listening to Tim Ferris.
-Rolf’s book, Vagabonding: An Uncommon Guide to The Art of Long-Term World Travel is attributed by Ferris as the basis for his stick-it-to-the man 4-Hour Workweek.
+I discovered Rolf Potts from listening to Tim Ferriss.
+Rolf’s book, Vagabonding: An Uncommon Guide to The Art of Long-Term World Travel is attributed by Ferriss as the basis for his stick-it-to-the man 4-Hour Workweek.

 I sat down with Rolf Potts over Skype from our Joy Bus to learn from him about learning to live curiously.
 Potts calls rural Salina, KS home after having his pick of equitably frugal options abroad.
 His Mid-West roots pulled him back to be near family and friends.

 Key insights from Rolf